Note: Windows 10 Will Be the Only Choice for New CPUs!

 For those who are using Skylake but insist on running Windows 7 or Windows 8.1, they have to replace the Skylake with older CPU, which is an unnecessary cost.
 In addition, once Windows 10 becomes the only choice for new CPUs, users who hope to run Windows 7 or Windows 8.1 on new computers have to turn to desktop and configure each part of the computer by themselves.
 However, we believe inexperienced people would have difficulties in configuring an excellent desktop.

 Summary: it is believed that nobody is willing to be forced to do something, and we just hope Microsoft gives us chances to choose what we like.
 Do you have the same feeling?
 Now share your ideas.

-Further reading: no matter which decision you make, upgrade to Windows 10 or continue to use Windows 7 or 8.1, here are some useful suggestions:
+No matter which decision you make, upgrade to Windows 10 or continue to use Windows 7/Windows 8.1, you’ll need to prepare the following 2 programs.

 1.Prepare a data recovery software, which can help recover data lost due to different kinds of logical errors, such as mistaken deletion, accidental formatting, system reinstallation or upgrade, and virus attack.